Published in 2009 | Edited May 30, 2024

 The fun starts when you begin to understand the relationships between the numbers and how they affect your business.
 Once this happens, the mind numbing dullness (did I actually say that!) or frustration (what - you didn’t jot down the category on the slip when you bought it!) gets replaced with a bit of anticipation and interest.

 I've found that while many small business owners don't like to deal with the numbers, they have an astuteness about the numbers ... because it's their business that they are intimately conversant about and intuitively carry the numbers in their head.
-So let your fear of numbers stop you from learning what your financial statements are telling you.
+So don't let your fear of numbers stop you from learning what your financial statements are telling you.
 You know more than you think you know!
 Getting your accounting system to meet your small business information needs means more money in your pocket ... in the long term.
 It is worth the effort!

 I started off asking ... if your reports met your needs and mined your small business business information database.